tverrbjelke/truecrypt_wrapper/README.md

 This bash script
 [truecrypt_wrapper.sh](https://github.com/tverrbjelke/truecrypt_wrapper)
 is a [workaround]((http://querbalken.net/workaround-truecrypt-leaking-containers-security-issue-en.html) for one major security issue with TrueCrypt on linux.

 Put it e.g. into your ` ~/bin/` folder and make it executable.
-Then just start this wrapper-script instead of the normal TrueCrypt binary (E.g. create a desktop icon or menu-entry linking to this script).
+Then just use this wrapper-script instead of the normal TrueCrypt binary (E.g. create a desktop icon or menu-entry linking to this script).

 Optionally you may give your recently-used.xbel file as argument.